Esfod/ACIT4620-Final-Portfolio/README.md

 from typing import List
 ```

+### How to run the project algorithm: `main.py`
-### 1. Set Up the Environment
+1. Set Up the Environment:
+    - Make sure to download the scripts in the repository.
-Ensure all provided Python scripts are in the same directory and environment.
+    - Ensure all provided Python scripts are in the same directory and environment.
+    - Ensure the `\data` directory is downloaded
+2. Make sure all of the libraries are installed in the same environment.
+3. Data dictionary appears in the same environment as the scripts.
+    - Ensure all input CSV files (e.g., fine_dog_data.csv, sick_dog_data.csv) are placed in the Data directory.
+4. Run the `main.py` script

-### 2. Run the _insert script_
+### 2. How to run the notebook: `project_rundown.ipynb`
+1. Follows the steps of the methods above to make sure the necssary libraries are installed.
+2. Set Up the Environment:
+    - Make sure that the file is run via an IDE/environment compatible with jupyter notebook files.
+    - Make sure the libraries are installed in the same environemnt as the notebook file.
+3. Feel free to read trhough the notebook and run the individual code blocks!

+### 2.1 Running the notebook directly here in the project's repository!